smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

 Correctly manipulating the stack with function calls is certainly an important step toward the ability to program in assembly.
 I hope this post was not too technical.
 The good news is : this is I think the most technical content to digest before advancing to more practical exercises 🥳.
-The next part will be about interfacing our code with C programs : calling functions from the C standard library for instance.
+The next chapter will be about interfacing our code with C programs : calling functions from the C standard library for instance.
 This will allow us to perform higher level operations without requiring any single line of C.

 Before that, I invite you to continue practicing 🧑‍💻 from the different codes realized here.